Arnold-n/P1P2MQTT/README.md

 ![P1P2-ESP-interface PCB](circuits/P1P2-ESP-interface1.png)

 Pictured is the new "P1P2-ESP-interface", a complete single-PCB bus-powered P1P2-interface to MQTT over wifi based on the MAX22088 HBS adapter, an ATmega328P, and an ESP8266.
+The SMD comonents are mounted on the lower side of the PCB.
 No Arduino or power supply is needed any more.
 This prototype is running succesfully.
-Connect it to P1/P2, enter your wifi and mqtt credentials via its built-in AP, and the system runs.
+Connect it to P1/P2 near your main controller or near your Daikin system, enter your wifi and mqtt credentials via its built-in AP, and the system runs.
 Functionality:
 - monitor and (for some models) control the Daikin heat pump via the P1/P2 bus,
 - communicate via MQTT over WiFi,
 - OTA upgradable (both ESP and ATmega) (and if that would fail, via a connector),
-- powered entirely by the P1/P2 bus, no external power supply is needed, consumes only 30-40mA from the P1/P2 bus,
+- powered entirely by the P1/P2 bus, no external power supply is needed, consumes only 30-40mA (0.5W) from the P1/P2 bus,
 - 4 LEDS for power (white), reading (green), writing (blue), or to signal an error (red), and
 - fits nicely in a small semi-transparant enclosure (50mm x 35mm x 20mm).

 With communication over MQTT, integration with grafana, OpenHab, Home Assistant, and many others is possible.

+The P1P2Serial library has been rewritten for this board (see below).

 ![Grafana electricity usage](images/grafana-electricity-usage.png)